bpierre/use-nft/README.md

 ### FetchWrapper

 `FetchWrapper` is a class that allows to use the library with other frontend libraries than React, or with NodeJS.
-Unline the `useNft()` hook, `FetchWrapper#fetchNft()` does not retry, cache, or do anything else than attempting to fetch the NFT data once.
+Unlike the `useNft()` hook, `FetchWrapper#fetchNft()` does not retry, cache, or do anything else than attempting to fetch the NFT data once.

 ```js
 import { FetchWrapper } from "use-nft"